jparker/search_lingo/README.md

 `1/1/15-6/30/15`) as well as open-ended date ranges (e.g., `1/1/15-` and `12/31/15`).
 Look at the files in `lib/search_lingo/parsers` for more details.

-As implemented, the date parsers are US-centric.
-I would like to work on making them more flexible when time permits.
+The date parser are specifically designed to work with US-formatted dates.
+Time permitting, I will work on making them more flexible.
+As implemented they are also ActiveRecord-centric; this also needs to be reexamined reexamined, either by finding a more agnostic implementation or renaming the parser classes to indicate they are ActiveRecord-only implementations.
+(If going the latter route, a Sequel-specific implementation should also be provided.)

 ## Development